IgorSadoune/Minimum-Price-Markov-Game/CONTRIBUTING.md

-# For Potential Contributors
+# How To Contribute
-If you want to contribute to the project please make sure to read the following paper: https://arxiv.org/abs/2407.03521, as well as the project README.md.
-Then, please contact me (igor.sadoune@polymtl.ca).
+If you want to contribute to the project, please make sure to read the following paper: [https://arxiv.org/abs/2407.03521](https://arxiv.org/abs/2407.03521), as well as the project README.md.
+Then, please contact me at [igor.sadoune@polymtl.ca](mailto:igor.sadoune@polymtl.ca).

-Feel free to suggest any improvements or new features, I am open to any relevant improvement.
+Feel free to suggest any improvements or new features.
+I am open to any relevant contributions.

 ## Project Structure
 ```
 mpmg/
 ├── mpmg/                  # Main package directory